Coral Reefs | Conservation| Community

 About: Colin Howe

 Colin Howe is a marine scientist whose work is rooted in the tropical waters of the Caribbean.
 His connection to the ocean began in childhood.
-During family visits to Dominica, he experienced firsthand the deep cultural bonds.
-He also saw the ecological bonds that shape island life.
+During family visits to the commonwealth of Dominica, he experienced firsthand the deep cultural and ecological bonds that shape island life.
 Those early encounters laid the foundation for a scientific identity built on curiosity, belonging, and a commitment to conservation.

-Colin’s career deepened when he joined the University of the Virgin Islands as a graduate research assistant.
+Colin’s career thrived when he joined the University of the Virgin Islands as a graduate research assistant.
 There, he became an accomplished scientific diver.
-He collected deep-reef data for territorial and national monitoring programs.
-He also supported coral restoration efforts involving three ecologically critical Caribbean coral species.
-His work now serves as a model for restoration practices across the region.
+He participated in benthic surveys for both territorial and national monitoring programs and received advanced Nitrox and Decompression (Deco) scuba certification to study mesophotic coral reefs.
+He was also responsible for coral restoration efforts including coral nursery management and out-planting coral fragments.

 In 2020, Colin joined Dr. Mónica Medina’s laboratory at Penn State University after participating in the inaugural NSF Summer Bridge to PhD Program.
 The experience expanded his scientific autonomy and introduced him to genomics, symbiosis research, and microbial ecology.
 Colin is now completing his PhD.
 He is combining field ecology, molecular tools, and computational approaches.
 His aim is to study coral health, evolution, and conservation.

-• Coral reef ecology – Long-term monitoring, health assessments, and restoration of Acropora species.
+• Coral Reef Ecology – Long-term monitoring, health assessments, coral husbandry and restoration.

 A paleogenomic approach to reconstruct historical responses of coral reefs to anthropogenic change